-8 Credit Rating
+8 Credit rating

 The Credit Union has been rated by Equifax.
-Equifax gives ratings from AAA through to C. The Credit Union has a long-term issuer default rating (IDR) of BB+ with a stable outlook, issued on 30 November 2022 (2022 BBB- with a negative outlook).
+Equifax gives ratings from AAA through to C. The Credit Union has a long-term issuer default rating (IDR) of BB+ with a negative outlook, issued on 12 June 2024 (2023 BB+ with a stable outlook).